AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/create-schema-ui.md

 ![](../images/tutorials/create-schema/browse-classes.png)

 Es wird ein Dialogfeld angezeigt, in dem Sie aus einer Liste verfügbarer Klassen auswählen können.
-Wählen Sie oben im Dialogfeld die Option Neue Klasse **[!UICONTROL erstellen]**.
-You can then give your new class a **[!UICONTROL Display Name]** (a short, descriptive, unique, and user-friendly name for the class), a **[!UICONTROL Description]**, and a **[!UICONTROL Behavior]** (&quot;[!UICONTROL Record]&quot; or &quot;[!UICONTROL Time Series]&quot;) for the data the schema will define.
+Wählen Sie oben im Dialogfeld die Option **[!UICONTROL Neue Klasse]** erstellen.
+You can then give your new class a **[!UICONTROL Display name]** (a short, descriptive, unique, and user-friendly name for the class), a **[!UICONTROL Description]**, and a **[!UICONTROL Behavior]** (&quot;[!UICONTROL Record]&quot; or &quot;[!UICONTROL Time Series]&quot;) for the data the schema will define.

 ![](../images/tutorials/create-schema/create_new_class.png)

 >[!IMPORTANT]
 >
 > Denken Sie beim Erstellen eines Schemas, das eine von Ihrem Unternehmen definierte Klasse implementiert, daran, dass Mixins nur für kompatible Klassen verfügbar sind.
-Da die von Ihnen definierte Klasse neu ist, sind keine kompatiblen Mixins im Dialogfeld *Mixin hinzufügen* aufgeführt.
-Stattdessen müssen Sie **[!UICONTROL Neues Mixin erstellen]** auswählen und ein Mixin definieren, das mit dieser Klasse verwendet werden soll.
+Since the class you defined is new, there are no compatible mixins listed in the **[!UICONTROL Add mixin]** dialog.
+Instead, you will need to select **[!UICONTROL Create new mixin]** and define a mixin for use with that class.
 Wenn Sie das nächste Mal ein Schema erstellen, das die neue Klasse implementiert, wird das von Ihnen definierte Mixin aufgelistet und ist zur Verwendung verfügbar.

 ### Klasse eines Schemas ändern {#change-class}